TonySoloProjects/lake_analyses/readme.md

 and interpolations.

-Analysis is based on reading time series of surface and water depth measurements to interpolate/extrapolate measurement profiles of key water body characteristcs.
+Analysis is based on reading time series of surface and water depth measurements to interpolate/extrapolate measurement profiles of key water body characteristics.

 ## Getting Started